Beyond Normalization: Rethinking the Partition Function as a Difficulty Scheduler for RLVR: Experiments

-\paragraph{Controlling Train Accuracy with the Partition Function.} Fig.~\ref{fig:train_and_test} shows that our method selectively retains training questions whose estimated accuracies are close to $\tau$, thereby providing control over the training accuracy.
-Furthermore, our results reaffirm results from previous works \citep{foster2025lilo,gao2023scaling} that maintaining questions with accuracies closest to 0.5 is optimal for sample-efficiency, achieving the highest test accuracy throughout training.
+\paragraph{Controlling Train Accuracy with the Partition Function.} We vary the target accuracy value $\tau$ to examine whether it enables control over the induced training accuracy and to assess its impact on the training dynamics.
+Fig.~\ref{fig:train_and_test} shows that our method selectively retains training questions whose estimated accuracies are close to $\tau$, thereby providing control over the training accuracy.
+Furthermore, our results reaffirm results from previous works \citep{foster2026lilo,gao2023scaling} that maintaining questions with accuracies closest to 0.5 is optimal for sample-efficiency, achieving the highest test accuracy throughout training.
 Setting $\tau = 0.9$ yields the fastest \textit{initial} gains in test accuracy but quickly plateaus, ultimately resulting in sub-optimal performance.
 Moreover, the run with $\tau = 0.1$ produces the weakest results overall, with test accuracy consistently trailing all other settings throughout training.
 Taken together, these results indicate that by restricting training to an effective level of difficulty, adaptive prompt selection makes policy learning robust to dataset difficulty, enabling efficient and stable improvement on datasets of any difficulty via a sustained focus on the most informative question prompts.

+\paragraph{On Discarding the KL Divergence Term.} We further empirically show that omitting the KL divergence term from the full expression in Eq.~\ref{eq:acc} to obtain the practical accuracy estimator in Eq.~\ref{eq:accuracy_final} does not significantly alter the sampling dynamics.
+Every 5 training steps, we randomly sample 512 prompts from $\mathcal{D}$ and compare the prompts selected by the two expressions.
+Let $\mathcal{S}_{\mathrm{omit}}$ and $\mathcal{S}_{\mathrm{full}}$ denote the top-$m$ prompts whose estimated accuracies are closest to $0.5$ under Eq.~\ref{eq:accuracy_final} and Eq.~\ref{eq:acc}, respectively.
+We report the selection overlap $ \frac{|\mathcal{S}_{\mathrm{omit}} \cap \mathcal{S}_{\mathrm{full}}|}{k} $, which ranges from 0 to 1, with 1 indicating identical selections.
+For Eq.~\ref{eq:acc}, the KL divergence term is obtained through Monte Carlo estimation using 8 rollouts, and as in the main experiments, we set $k=128$.

+Results in Figure.~\ref{fig:overlap} show that $\mathcal{S}_{\mathrm{omit}}$ and $\mathcal{S}_{\mathrm{full}}$ exhibit near-perfect overlap throughout training, indicating that omitting the KL divergence term has negligible effect on the sampling dynamics.
+Furthermore, estimation of the KL divergence term introduces substantial overhead, increasing training-step latency by 70\% for the 1.5B model and 87\% for the 7B model, despite being computed over only 512 prompts rather than the full dataset composed of 40k question prompts.
+These results illustrate that omitting the KL divergence term is a practical approximation for efficiently exploiting the partition function's accuracy signal, in the domain post-training LLMs for code and mathematial reasoning tasks.